d-kozak/enticing/documentation/indexing.md

 * \[slave\] IndexServer
 * Console client

-And on top of that, I present the possibility to add master index service, either immediately or in the future.
+And on top of that, I present the possibility to add master index service in the future.

 ## IndexBuilder
 The responsibility of the IndexBuilder is to create indexes out of .mg4j files.
 Part of this process is to evenly divide the indexed data into N parts, so that multiple index servers can each handle one part.
-This component can start as a simple command line tool, but there is an option to eventually extend it into a spring boot app with rest interface that can be used to start the index process or to ask for the current status (since indexing is a time consuming process).
+This component will start as a simple command line tool that should be executed via scripts on multiple machines, but there is an option to eventually extend it into a microservice with rest interface that can be used to start the index process or to ask for the current status (since indexing is a time and resource consuming process).
 Therefore even the initial version should be implemented with this extension in mind.

 ## Console client
-To allow for automated querying, for example for performance testing, a simple command line client can be implemented.
+To allow for automated querying, for example for performance testing, command line client will be implemented.
-This client will either talk to only one index server or the whole indexed corpus.
+This client will be able to talk to a group of index servers and query them.
+It will also be able to perform queries on locally available data, mostly for debugging purposes.
 The results will be printed into standard output or into a file.

 ## Index server
-Slave index service manages already indexed .mg4j files and uses [mg4j](http://mg4j.di.unimi.it/) to perform queries on them.
+Slave index service manages already indexed .mg4j files and uses index lib to perform queries on them.

 ### Lifecycle
 When started, it loads it's configuration, which is required as an input parameter.
 The configuration contains the following.